SSH usage

 Note

 The following instructions are tailored towards a bash (Unix shell).
-When deploying on a Windows based architecture, please modify the instructions sets for your shell accordingly, or try the setup instructions for python instead
+When deploying on a Windows based architecture, please modify the instructions sets for your shell accordingly, or try the setup instructions for Python instead

 Generate an SSH key-pair